 - Annual report on workforce issues in South Central Kansas - Creation of Board awards or public recognition for partners, employers, staff a.
-Increase membership on Community Impact Committee b.
-Identify grant opportunities and pursue funding to align with WIOA programs and resources c.
+Increase membership on Community Impact Committee c.
 Create "fee-for-service" plan to utilize in-house subject matter experts that could generate revenue from employers, community based organizations and other workforce boards d.
 Continue to hold annual Jobs FORE Youth Golf Tournament